yickminglee/Reap-DS-challenge/README.md

 wcwidth==0.1.9

-## Jupyter Notebook for Exploratory Data Analysis
+## Jupyter Notebook for Exploratory Data Analysis (EDA)
+File: Exploratory Data Analysis.ipynb

 1. Load data and check columns
 2. Calculate the percentage of credit card defaults out of all the users
 3. Explore the whole dataset and find any interesting insights.
 At the same time,